Donald Trump: 45th President: A Controversial President

 Many expected Hillary Clinton to win, due to national polls predicting a win for her, added to Republicans speaking out against Trump.
 Many were shocked when Trump was nominated president with 306 electoral votes versus Hillary’s 232.
 Clinton held the popular vote, despite the fact that Trump won 62 million votes, which is more than any other Republican nominee ever had.
 This made Donald Trump the first United States President who has never held a government position nor an elected position, as well as never served in the military.
 On January 20, 2017, he took the oath of office.

-Since becoming President, controversy has surrounded his him.
-His first big move in office was when he signed an executive order that stopped all refugee arrivals for 120 days and banned seven different countries that were considered high risk countries from traveling to the United States.
-The order was challenged in court, because it was believed that he was targeting the Islam faith since all seven were primarily Muslim nations.
+Since becoming President, controversy has surrounded him.
+His first big move in office was when he signed an executive order that stopped all refugee arrivals for 120 days and banned seven different countries that were considered high-risk countries from traveling to the United States.
+The order was challenged in court because it was believed that he was targeting the Islam faith since all seven were primarily Muslim nations.
 Trump countered by signing an executive order banning immigration from only six of the countries, removing Iraq from the list.
-Eventually United States District Judge Theodore D. Chuang blocked the travel band stating that it is unconstitutional.
+Eventually, United States District Judge Theodore D. Chuang blocked the traveling band stating that it is unconstitutional.

 He continues to get a lot of negative attention from the media, yet continues to set out what he promised during his campaign.

 - Married three times, has five children and eight grandchildren as of 2017.
 His youngest son Barron was born to his current wife Melania.
 His other children's names are Don Jr., Ivanka, Eric, and Tiffany.